Index, indexes, indices

 A share refers to a single unit of ownership in a company or exchange traded fund (ETF).
 Think of the total value of a company as a pie, and each share is a slice of that pie.
 Because companies often have high market caps, one person rarely owns the whole thing.
 So they are broken up into shares: Share price x number of shares = value of the company.
 While some companies are privately held, owned by founders, financial backers and employees, once a company goes public, anyone can buy and sell their shares in the company through the share markets.
 Shares are not the same as stocks, but the terms are often used interchangeably.

-Share market, or stock exchange
+Share market, or market, or stock exchange

-Share market, or stock exchange
+Share market, or market, or stock exchange

 A share market, or stock exchange, is where buyers - called investors - and sellers trade company stocks, exchange traded funds (ETFs) and REITs.
-When a company goes public, itâs usually to raise capital (or pay debt), and investors have an opportunity to potentially gain in their profits.
+When a company goes public, itâs usually to raise capital (or pay debt), and investors have an opportunity to potentially see gains in their profits.
 Publicly listed companies have shares traded on stock exchanges like the New York Stock Exchange (NYSE) and Nasdaq.
 While share prices can be influenced by many internal and external factors affecting a company, stock market trends can show the health of a countryâs economy, as well as investor sentiment.

 Share price